callahantiff/ignorenet/docs/index.md

   - *Additional measures are under development*

 #### Identify the ignorome
-We will use publicly availible gene expression data to identify the ignorome (procedure similar to Riba et al. [2])
+We will use publicly available gene expression data to identify the ignorome (procedure similar to Riba et al. [2])
   - Identify, merge, and analyze relevant GEO datasets
   - Produce a list of genes that are differentially expressed (DEGs) in diabetes
   - Map differentially expressed genes to the genes in the diabetes knowledge network created
   - The genes that we are not able to be mapped are diabetes-specific ignorome candidates
-  - Inital validaiton of gene list using genes identified in Riba et al. [2]
+  - Initial validation of gene list using genes identified in Riba et al. [2]

 #### Annotate the ignorome gene candidates
-Annotate the genes using the same resources used when building the inital diabetes knowledge network
+Annotate the genes using the same resources used when building the initial diabetes knowledge network
   - Determine if any of the ignorome concept annotations can be used to connect the ignorome genes to the diabetes knowledge network

 #### Details regarding network inference under development